mspegagne/Algorithmics/README.md

 - Fractional Knapsack using greedy approach
 - Boyer Moore with bad character heuristic
 - Quadratic Assignment Problem (QAP)
+- UVA Problem 195 Anagram

-For each one, is available the main.cpp and .exe files.
+For each one, is available the cpp and .exe files.